mramshaw/Prometheus_Django/README.md

 ## Instrument Django application code

 At this point we could instrument our application code, however we have already managed to get quite a lot of visibility into our application with a fairly minimal effort.
-We can instrumant our application code
+We can instrument our application code
 ___as needed___ from this point forward.

 ## Launch Prometheus